Global Leadership Council

 BS '61, MS '63

 Rod recently retired as chair of the County Board of Supervisors and Transit Board after 23 years in elected office.
 He chairs transit projects at the local, regional, state, national and international level and is credited with returning rail to the Valley.
 He is currently on the corporate boards of the San Jose National Bank and Empire Broadcasting Corporation as well as numerous community associations.
 He has served as chair of over 50 local and national organizations.
 The main San Jose train station is dedicated the San Jose Diridon Station.
-Rod was the 1983 College of Business Distinguished Alumnus Award recipient and a charter member of our Association.
+Rod was the 1983 Lucas College and Graduate School of Business Distinguished Alumnus Award recipient and a charter member of our Association.
 He served as our Association's President for two terms from 1996 to 1998 and currently serves on our Executive Committee as Past President.

 BS Economics and Geology

 Annette is a Director for Applied Ventures in the Corporate Business Development group of Applied Materials, responsible for identifying, recommending and managing venture capital investments.
 She is also a Kauffman Fellow.
 She received a Bachelor's degree in Economics and Geology from the University of Houston and a Master's in Business Administration in Strategy and Finance from San Jose State University, where she was honored with the Graduate of the Last Decade (GOLD) Award in 2004.

 Prior to joining Applied Materials, Annette was the CEO at MindShadow.com, a technology

 spin-out of DaimlerChrysler's Research and Technology Center.
 Prior to that position,

 she was an investment manager for DaimlerChrysler Venture Capital, responsible for